rxcle/rxindi-support/v2/help.md

 ## Introduction

 Rxindi is a plugin for Adobe InDesign.
-It enables you to automatically generate documents with unique data and design aspects from a single template InDesign document and an external data file, which can be of type Excel, XML, CSV, or JSON.
-This functionality is sometimes called a "Data Merge" or in more general terms "Document Composition".
+It enables you to automatically generate documents with unique data and design elements from a single template InDesign document and an external data file, which can be of type Excel, XML, CSV, or JSON.
+This functionality is commonly known as "Data Merge" or "Document Composition".

-A unique aspect of Rxindi is that template documents can be created without any special tools.
-Everything is defined with standard InDesign functionality and most of it with plain text.
+A unique aspect of Rxindi is that template documents can be created using only standard InDesign functionality, primarily with plain text; no special tools required.
 This also means that template documents for Rxindi are completely portable and can be edited or created even when you don't have Rxindi installed.

 Rxindi imposes very few requirements on the actual layout of the input files.
 As long as your data is in one of the supported file types, you should be able to use it as-is.

 There is a lot of flexibility and functionality for outputting not only text but also images and QR codes.
-Additionally, you can perform conditional and repeating actions, change styles, and much more, all based on variable external data.
+Additionally, you can perform conditional logic and repeat structures, change styles, and much more, all based on variable external data.

 ## Data Source